Nine Funny, and science Related, Robot Books (Podcast E18)

-RTSF has found 9 funny books or series about robots where you will be laughing so hard, you’ll have to put the book or mobile device down from time to time.
-But most are family friendly and you can count reading them as continuing education as most offer insights into real robots.
+Well look no further!
+We have 9 books or series about robots where you will be laughing so hard, you’ll have to put the book or mobile device down from time to time.
+Most are family friendly and all of them touch on some aspect of real-world robotics, so you can count this as mental continuing education.
+See the podcast, the text version below, plus a downloadable copy of the poster at the very end of the text, and enjoy!

 Books mentioned in the video: